 To maintain and improve standards throughout the school a premises inspection will take place at least three times per year and records kept.
-The school will be inspected by Joe Gray (Caretaker), James Procter and the Health and Safety Governor.
+The school will be inspected by Caretaker and Headteacher.

 The Health and Safety Governor will review the inspection checklists to ensure that these are being carried out, that they are effective and that issues raised are being resolved.